MElbahluan23/Jobtitle-Classification-by-Industry/README.md

 # Job title Classification by Industry

-model using any Machine Learning classifier algorithm to classify job titles by the industry and Useing Flask API to deploy the RESTful API service.
+Building a model using any Machine Learning classifier algorithm to classify job titles by the industry and Useing Flask API to deploy the RESTful API service.

 Description: